waymondo/hoardable/README.md

 When this is set to `false`, all versions of a source record will be deleted when the record is destroyed.

-If you would like to temporarily set a config setting, you can use `Hoardable.with`:
+If you would like to temporarily set a config value, you can use `Hoardable.with`:

 ```ruby
 Hoardable.with(enabled: false) do